Is higher education worth the time and money?

 John works at Home Depot as a Sales Associate

-After High School, John started to work in Home Depot as a Sales Associate.
-He earns $11.35 per hour, which is quite impressive because others with High School diploma become Cashiers in the same store at $9.82/hour.
+After High School, John started to work at Home Depot as a Sales Associate.
+He earns $11.35 per hour, which is quite impressive because others with a High School diploma work as Cashiers in the same store at $9.82/hour.
 John’s yearly income, given that he is hard-working and spends 10 hours per day in the store, turns out to be 300x10x$11.35=$34,050.
 By the way, we are assuming there are 300 working days for John in a year.

 Jane goes for a bachelor’s degree

 Jane’s decision was to go for university studies.
 She decided to be a Business major at the University of Texas at El Paso (UTEP).
 Jane applies for a student loan, which covers her tuition well enough plus she can purchase books.

 Jane is as hard-working as John.
 She decides to go for a part-time job at Lowe’s.
 Being a full-time undergraduate student, she cannot manage to work more than 20 hours per week off-campus.
 Since she is part-time, she was not able to get a Sales Associate position, rather she was hired as a Cashier with an hourly salary of $9.82.
 If she works three hours per day for 300 days a year, the total income would be 300x3x$9.82=$8,838.